Upper East Side temple’s alternative Masa program offers parents and kids flexibility and togetherness.

 However, “part of the reason,” Kahn says, is the scheduling.
 “There are so many activities for kids nowadays.
 This made sense for us as a family.”

-An abundance of options can sometimes undermine a sense of community, however, with some Masa parents worried that at all-synagogue events their children don’t know the kids who are in the traditional Hebrew school program.
+All the options can sometimes undermine a sense of community, however, with some Masa parents worried that at all-synagogue events their children don’t know the kids who are in the traditional Hebrew school program.

-Other parents say that Masa’s intimacy and parental involvement has made it easier for them to make friends than it would be if they were just dropping their kids off each week.
+On the other hand, others say that Masa’s intimacy and parental involvement has made it easier for them to make friends than it would be if they were just dropping their kids off each week.

 Because it meets relatively infrequently, Cindy Schnitzer notes, “When you miss a week or two because you’re out of town you miss a huge chunk.
 You lose a bit of the structure and consistency.
 But it more than makes up for it otherwise.”